Azure/karpenter-provider-azure/docs/workshops/1_install_karpenter.md

 az aks get-credentials --name "${CLUSTER_NAME}" --resource-group "${RG}" --overwrite-existing
 ```

+> Note: <br>
+> \- If you see a warning for "WARNING: SSH key files", and/or "WARNING: docker_bridge_cidr" these are not a concern, and can be disregarded.

 Create federated credential linked to the karpenter service account for auth usage:

 ```bash